chaohcc/Algorithm-selection/README.md

 ### training data description
 #### The training data consist of the performance evaluation of 13 index algorithms on 12 datasets (Table 1) with various workloads (Table 2) described in the paper.
 #### The format of the training data: each row can be seen as a certain performance evaluation on a specific dataset and workload, with a specific index algorithm.
 #### The training data are stored in csv format.
-You can use data = pd.read_csv(filename) to load the data. %This example contains 6,000+ records.
-The total number of training data is 28,000 will be published when the paper is published.
+You can use data = pd.read_csv(filename) to load the data. <!--This example contains 6,000+ records.
+The total number of training data is 28,000 will be published when the paper is published.>

 The features in each row.